 - Gateway Overview.
-A high-level overview for all personnel requiring a basic understanding of audio gateway capabilities - Advanced Audio Gateway Operation is for communication/technical specialists who need a more advanced understanding of gateway operations; for example, the various types of patches and how to establish or disconnect them - Gateway Hands-on Configuration.
-Focused on specific equipment and is for gateway installers, maintenance technicians, and specialists - The workshop's lectures, discussions, and practical exercises are focused on the gateways specific to the site and are intended to prepare personnel in a region to quickly activate and deactivate their own equipment.
+A high-level overview for all personnel requiring a basic understanding of audio gateway capabilities.
+There is no set maximum capacity for this portion.
+It can be presented even in a conference setting. - Advanced Audio Gateway Operation is for communication/technical specialists who need a more advanced understanding of gateway operations; for example, the various types of patches and how to establish or disconnect them.
+Each person (up to 20) needs to have a laptop that simulation software can be uploaded to for this module which is ideal for dispatchers and gateway technicians. - Gateway Hands-on Configuration.
+Focused on specific equipment and is for gateway installers, maintenance technicians, and specialists.
+This module is limited to 10 students.
+A second instructor can be assigned to double the course capacity if necessary to meet the needs of the site. - The workshop's lectures, discussions, and practical exercises are focused on the gateways specific to the site and are intended to prepare personnel in a region to quickly activate and deactivate their own equipment.
 The workshop with all modules is approximately six to eight hours long.
 Each module builds on previous module(s).
 The Gateway Hands-on Configuration training session can accommodate up to 10 students. - Customized support for this offering may vary to meet each state's unique needs.
-Potential design options, outcomes, and deliverables may include: - Basic understanding of audio gateway functionality - o Advanced audio gateway operations for Communications Unit personnel - Limited operator proficiency - Identifying LMR communications interoperability issues - o High level overview for different audio gateways - Audio gateway integration into NIMS ICS operations for Communications Unit personnel - o Hands-on exercise - o Techniques for mitigating RF interference
+Potential design options, outcomes, and deliverables may include: - o Basic understanding of audio gateway functionality - Advanced audio gateway operations for Communications Unit personnel - Limited operator proficiency - o Identifying LMR communications interoperability issues - o High level overview for different audio gateways - Audio gateway integration into NIMS ICS operations for Communications Unit personnel - o Hands-on exercise - o Techniques for mitigating RF interference